 (You might find this interesting: Say no more “Buts” and stop asking yourself why Scrum is not working).

-Then, how we can use this Scrum meeting effectively to make it a success?
+Then, how can we use this Scrum meeting effectively to make it a success?
 Be aware that Agile promotes the Retrospectives to help teams, and consider the following advice:

 - Have a good facilitator: It is necessary to have a facilitator who will be in charge of guiding the meeting.
 This person – usually the Scrum Master – should do the following: